 The SP Peer Workforce Development Services constitutes a foundational skill platform, and recognises the need for, and benefits of, specialised recruitment, organisational readiness, ongoing peer mentoring, group co-reflection and a myriad of additional training opportunities for specific ongoing professional development.

 Involvement in a SP Peer Worker Community of Practice will further support this emerging workforce.
 We will go into greater detail about each of the services in the following sections.

 In order to provide optimum lived experience peer support, ‘peer matching’ is crucial.
 The success of peer work across various suicide contexts relies on matching the nature of lived experience.
 For example . . . people who have experienced their own suicidal thoughts and/or made an attempt on their life are best placed to support others going through similar experiences; people bereaved through suicide are best placed to support people recently bereaved themselves; carers of people in suicidal crisis are best placed to provide insight and support to other carers.

 Similarly, it is important to be able to match people with peers with similar life and cultural experience (eg Alcohol & Other Drugs / Mental Illness / LGBTIQ / specific ages / Aboriginal & Torres Strait Islander / CALD).

-a parallel workforce … peer CARE companions
+a complimentary workforce … peer CARE companions

 peerCARE companions is a two-day workshop designed for people with lived experience of suicide who are not peer support workers but have a desire to provide compassion and companionship to people.
 It develops their skills and confidence to provide social support and connectedness, and linkage with further supports.
 These people may provide valuable additional volunteer or paid roles within safe spaces, outreach services accompanying trained SP Peer Workers and clinical staff.